 I’m writing this post because I found out to my dismay that actually, this is not always the case, and it can be really quite frightening…

 Since falling pregnant for the second time, I’ve noticed it takes some effort to empty my bladder.
-I’ve never previously experienced anything like this, yet during my first trimester I found myself confiding in hubby in passing that the baby must be lying right on top of my tubes and compressing them!
+I’ve never previously experienced anything like this, yet during my first trimester I found myself confiding in hubby that the baby must be lying right on top of my tubes and compressing them!
 But no matter, pregnancy does many strange things and we just have to cope with them.

 However, recently I got up in the night and after a small trickle, there was…nothing.
 I sat for a few minutes but literally nothing more came.
 Eventually I went back to bed.
 I laid down and immediately decided I wasn’t done – I still needed a wee.

 I returned to the en suite and after a further while of trying and failing to empty my bladder, I started to panic.